JTSDK/jtsdk64-tools/docs/setup/baseinstall.md

 # Base Installation

 This section will cover the base tools installation using the provided InnoSetup Windows installer.
-For most for the screens, one only needs to use the defaults provided.
+For most for the screens, one only needs to use the default(s) provided.

 !!! note
     The images presented during installation were snipped on a new VirtualBox Win-10 image. `Nothing` was installed